colpalm/personal-site/content/posts/llms/global-s3-bucket-names.md

 So what to do?
 I combed through the roles and policies associated with my AWS account, but couldn't find anything restricting my s3 access.
 So time to get some help from Claude (Sonnet 4).

-## Could Claude Spot the Error
+## Could Claude Spot the Error?
 Now Claude knows everything about AWS; surely it'll know what's going on.
 I brought Claude up to speed about the task, and that the new bucket creation was failing.
 From some of the outputs I gave it, Claude noticed that the bucket names were the **same** between the new and old account and wanted to clarify that I was in the correct account.

 Now if you're familiar with AWS and s3, this is the key point.
-Claude spotted it...but didn't know it, or couldn't connect the dots.
+Claude spotted it...but couldn't connect the dots in this situation.
 The problem is that s3 buckets are globally unique.
-Because they can be accessed via DNS or within URLs, you can't have any two buckets with the same name!
+Because they can be accessed via DNS or within
+URLs, you can't have any two buckets with the same name!

 Claude knows this.
 A quick Google Search shows multiple posts about this ([one example](https://www.reddit.com/r/aws/comments/8axd8e/how_come_s3_bucket_names_are_globally_unique/)).